hilliao/enterprise-solutions/googlecloud/firestore/promotions/README.md

  - FIRESTORE_PATH: refer to FIRESTORE_PATH in cloudbuild.yaml; e,g, root-collection/document/sub-collection

 ## Test the microservice
-Install Postman and import the collection.json file to try hitting the REST API
+Install Postman and import the *collection.json file to try invoking the REST API
  - /healthz: health check endpoint
  - /promotions: *[more in the *postman_collection.json file]*